-• When the ignition is in the 1 (LOCK) position, the indicator will flash once every 2 seconds to indicate the SecuriLock[®] system is functioning as a theft deterrent.
+When the ignition is in the off position, the indicator will flash once every two seconds to indicate the SecuriLockTM system is functioning as a theft deterrent.

-• When the ignition is in the 3 (RUN) position, the indicator will glow for 3 seconds to indicate normal system functionality.
+• When the ignition is in the on position, the indicator will glow for three seconds to indicate normal system functionality.

-If a problem occurs with the SecuriLock(10) system, the indicator will flash rapidly or glow steadily when the ignition is in the 3 (RUN) position.
+If a problem occurs with the SecuriLockTM system, the indicator will flash rapidly or glow steadily when the ignition is in the on position.
 If this occurs, the vehicle will not start and should be taken to an authorized dealer for service.